KasperSkytte/AutoTax/README.md

  **Generate/identify ESVs**

+ - Orient the sequences based on the SILVA taxonomic database (usearch)
  - Dereplicate the input sequences (both strands), and determine the coverage of each unique sequence (usearch)
- - Orient the sequences based on the SILVA taxonomic database (usearch)
+ - Denoise the dereplicated sequences using UNOISE3, with `minsize = 2` (usearch)
  - Remove all sequences that match exactly (100% identity) with other, but longer sequences (R)
  - Sort the sequences based on coverage, and rename the sequences in order of occurence, in the format `ESVx.length`, e.g. `ESV123.1410` (R)
  - If desired, update an existing ESV database (FASTA file) by matching the generated ESVs to the database, replacing identical ESVs with longer sequences if any, and adding the new ones to the end of the FASTA file, renamed to continue numbering from the database (R)